Alfred-Sun/Alfred-Sun.github.io/about/index.md

 sidebar: false
 ---

-I go by the blog name "Vermillion Phoinix", and usually have more to say than anyone ever cares to hear about.
+ &minus;&minus; I go by the blog name "Vermillion Phoinix", and usually have more to say than anyone ever cares to hear about.

-											-- <b>Alfred Sun</b>

 ### [Resume](http://resume.github.io/?alfred-sun)